Chicago Cerebral Palsy Injury Lawyer

 The early warning signs of this condition are typically apparent by the time your child is 18 months old.
 One indication is delayed development, such as difficulty sucking, swallowing, rolling over and crawling.
 Abnormal muscle tone is another indicator.
 This can include unusual posture or make your infant seem too relaxed, or cause them to favor one side of their body.

-The birth injury attorneys at Harvey L. Walner & Associates, Ltd. can help you win the compensation your family deserves for your child’s birth injury.
+The Chicago Cerebral Palsy lawyers at Harvey L. Walner & Associates, Ltd. can help you win the compensation your family deserves for your child’s birth injury.
 Your first call to us will not cost you a penny, because we offer free consultations.
 If you live in the Chicago area, please contact our law firm to learn more.
 We never charge unless we win your case.